geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

 have to work together.
 Let's check how a vertical slice compares to the key properties of the (metaphorical) skateboard we identified above.

 Are vertical slices usable?
-Yes they are, though I much prefer _testable_, as Kniberg does, too.
+Yes, they are, though I much prefer _testable_, as Kniberg does, too.
 That's actually one of their major benefits.
 A vertical slice through a complex system means that many modules will have to work together successfully.
 Thus, you really get to pressure test those interfaces,